Skip to main content

 get_accessible_org_ids returns the set of organization IDs the subject can access:

-• For a User: all orgs they’re a member of (via UserOrganization)
+• For a User: all orgs they’re a member of (via UserOrganization), optionally filtered by a required permission

 • For anything else: empty set